pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 	* **Floating IP Pool ID**: Select the UUID for the Floating IP Pool.
 1. Enter IP addresses for the following resources.
 	* **Nodes DNS**: Enter the IP address for the DNS server to use for Kubernetes nodes and pods.
-	* **Deployment DNS**: Enter the IP address for the DNS server to use for the TKGI control plane VMs, for example 192.168.111.155.
+	* **Deployment DNS**: Enter the IP address for the DNS server to use for the {{ vars.product_short }} control plane VMs, for example 192.168.111.155.
 	* **NTP Server**: Enter the IP address of an NTP server.
 	* **Deployment Network Reserved IP Range**: Optionally enter a range of IP addresses in the **From** and **To** text boxes.
 No VMs are deployed in this range.
 You cannot modify reserved IP ranges after the initial deployment.
 You can specify additional reserved IP ranges by editing the YAML configuration for your deployment before you deploy it in [Step 10: Generate Configuration File and Deploy {{  vars.product }}](#deploy).

     ![Bring your own topology network configuration](images/console/byot-network.png)
 1. If you are using the NSX Policy API, select this option.
-See [Considerations for Using the NSX Policy API with TKGI](./nsxt-policy-api-considerations.html).
+See [Considerations for Using the NSX Policy API with {{ vars.product_short }}](./nsxt-policy-api-considerations.html).
 1. Optionally deactivate **NAT Mode** to implement a routable (No-NAT) topology.

      {{  vars.product }} supports NAT topologies, No-NAT with logical switch (NSX) topologies, No-NAT with virtual switch (VSS/VDS) topologies, and multiple tier-0 routers for tenant isolation.
 For information about implementing a routable topology, see [No-NAT Topology](./nsxt-topologies.html#topology-no-nat) in *NSX Deployment Topologies for {{  vars.product }}*.